seo4ajax/seo4ajax-cloudfront/README.md

 Implementation
 --

-Two Lambda@edge functions are used.
+Two Lambda@Edge functions are used.
 The first detects bot requests on requests entering the system, it sets a header which Cloudfront uses to partition the cache.
 The second function, run after the cache, detects the presence of the header and, if present, routes the request to